frankdean/trip-server/README.md

 ## AngularJS Support

-This web application uses the [AngularJS][] framework, support for which, officially ended as of January 2022.
+This web application uses the [AngularJS][] framework, Google's support for which, officially ended as of January 2022.

 Converting the application to Angular appears to be a substantial piece of work.